 Porter Tract.
 Porter Tract was designated as an historic district in 2001.
-Largely built by contractor John G. Porter, development began around 1914-1915 and was encouraged by construction of the Fresno Normal School (now Fresno City College) and Fresno High School, at its edges.
+Largely built by contractor John G. Porter, development began around 1914-1915 within a portion of the College Addition and was encouraged by construction of the Fresno Normal School (now Fresno City College) and Fresno High School, at its edges.
 The Porter Tract contains a diverse collection of architectural styles including Prairie Style, Spanish Revival, Neoclassical, Colonial Revival, Tudor Revival, Italian Renaissance, and Craftsman.
 (Adapted from "A Guide to Historic Architecture in Fresno.")
+This area is referred to as College Addition in the 1991 plan.

 Wilson Island.
 Wilson Island comprises six westerly blocks within Wilson's North Fresno Tract.
 Homes in Wilson Island date from 1910, and include among the finest examples of Period Revival and Prairie architecture in Fresno.
 This historic district was settled by many of Fresno's most influential families, with important ties to banking, architecture, and commerce.
 Many of the homes were designed by influential architects of the period.
+Wilson Island is also an area that developed with redlining, as described above.

 Wilson's North Fresno Tract.
-George D. Wilson's North Fresno Tract subdivision is an 18-block area in the geographical heart of the Tower District.
-The historic district includes many of the historic structures identified in the survey and captures many of the characteristics associated with the Tower District, perhaps most notably the 1926 Tower Theatre and the Tract's substantial porch-front homes and bungalows.
+Rosanna Cooper Wilson's North Fresno Tract subdivision is an 18-block area in the geographical heart of the Tower District.
+Wilson developed lots, managed sales, negotiated with the City about easements for the Fulton/Forthcamp streetcar line, and essentially created the Tract.
+The historic district includes many of the historic structures identified in the survey and captures many of the characteristics associated with the Tower District, perhaps most notably the 1926 Tower Theatre and the Tract's substantial porchfront homes and bungalows.
 Opening in 1912, the Roeding streetcar line helped to make development feasible and first anchored the commercial district centered at Olive and Wishon.
 Retail commercial architecture of this period is referred to as "showcase architecture," in light of its extensive use of storefront glazing and prominent display areas.